- Academic advising for major-undeclared students

 Medical and administrative withdrawals

-Under circumstances of medical or other extraordinary need, students may petition for withdrawal from the University through the Office of Academic Program Management.
+Under circumstances of medical or other extraordinary need, students may petition for withdrawal from the University through the Office of Undergraduate Academic Affairs.
 The office provides information to the student about required documentation and the medical withdrawal policy.
-Academic Program Management will work with students to assess documentation and will seek recommendations from faculty members regarding the request for a withdrawal.
+Undergraduate Academic Affairs will work with students to assess documentation and will seek recommendations from faculty members regarding the request for a withdrawal.

 Students should be mindful however that medical and administrative withdrawal procedures require that a student be withdrawn from all courses for the semester and do not guarantee that the student will receive a refund for the semester's tuition and fees.

-For more information, visit: Student Policy Updates - Information for Dropping and Withdrawing, or contact the Office of Academic Program Management.
+For more information, visit: Student Policy Updates - Information for Dropping and Withdrawing, or contact the Office of Undergraduate Academic Affairs.

 Academic Honesty Policy - FAQs

 The University of Houston Academic Honesty Policy is posted online at: http://www.uh.edu/academics/catalog/policies/academ-reg/academic-honesty/ and also appears in each edition of the Student Handbook.

 The FAQs are intended to clarify Academic Honesty processes, not to substitute for the complete policy.
 It is each student’s responsibility to be aware of the Academic Honesty Policy.